 Once you have made all the menus, it is now time to link all of them together with the Tabs Widget.

-Go to the Food & Drinks page of your site, edit it with Elementor.
+Go to you site’s Food & Drinks page, and edit it with Elementor.
 Now, drag & drop the Tabs Widget.
 In its content settings, select a tab and edit its name.
-To fetch the section in this tab, enter the Elementor shortcode with the proper section ID.
+Enter the Elementor shortcode with the proper section ID to fetch the section in this tab.
 Repeat this for other tabs as well.

-When you are done, click on the Publish button on the bottom left corner to make the page live.
+When you are done, click the Publish button in the bottom left corner to make the page live.

 Get PowerPack for Elementor

-You can use this combination (Price Menu & Tabs) for other tasks as well such as listing sub-features under the main feature of a product or in a case where you need to create a quick navigation for multiple products.
+You can use this combination (Price Menu & Tabs) for other tasks as well, such as listing sub-features under the main feature of a product or in a case where you need to create quick navigation for multiple products.
 This combination will suffice perfectly.